 This section summarizes these FFYs 2019-23 TIP investments to provide context for the relevant MPO-goal area discussions to follow.
 Chapters 2 and 4 of the FFYs 2019-23 TIP document describe the general processes that the MPO, MassDOT, the Massachusetts Bay Transportation Authority (MBTA), the Cape Ann Transportation Authority (CATA) and the MetroWest Regional Transit Authority (MWRTA) follow to allocate their funds to project and programs.
 The following tables account for projects, programs, and funding amounts included in the endorsed FFYs 2019-23 TIP in addition to changes included in Amendments 1 and 2 and in proposed Amendment 3.

-Table 2 shows the Boston Region MPO's Regional Target-funded investments by investment program.
+Table 2 shows the Boston Region MPO's investments with its Regional Target Funding-including both the number of projects and the dollar amount-by investment program.